gbdev/pandocs/src/Power_Up_Sequence.md

 [^unk_pad]:
 Since this boot ROM's duration depends on the header's contents (and the player's inputs in compatibility mode), an answer can't be given.
 Just don't rely on these.

+[^obp]:
+These registers are left entirely uninitialized.
+Their value tends to be most often $00 or $FF, but the value is especially not reliable if your software runs after e.g. a flashcart or multicart selection menu.
+Make sure to always set those before displaying objects for the first time.

 [^compat]:
 These depend on whether compatibility mode is enabled.